ericyangyu/PPO-for-Beginners/graph_code/README.md

 # Generating & Graphing Data

 Here is where we can automatically generate data using PPO for Beginners and plot them onto graphs.
 Note that I use a lot more tricks in my code, making it a lot less readable for beginners, because I figured understanding how to automate data collection and graphing data doesn't align with the goal of PPO for Beginners.
-I did style and document the code though in case you wanted to take a closer look at how I generate and graph my data; just be warned that it will be hard to read and understanding the graph code isn't the goal of this repository and my [Medium article](https://medium.com/@eyyu/coding-ppo-from-scratch-with-pytorch-part-1-4-613dfc1b14c8).
+I did style and document the code though in case you wanted to take a closer look at how I generate and graph my data; just be warned that it will be hard to read and understanding the graph code isn't the goal of this repository and my [Medium series](https://medium.com/@eyyu/coding-ppo-from-scratch-with-pytorch-part-1-4-613dfc1b14c8).

-Also, the data in [graph_data](graph_data) should be the same data I used to make my graphs on my [Medium article](https://medium.com/@eyyu/coding-ppo-from-scratch-with-pytorch-part-1-4-613dfc1b14c8), so you can just make my graphs again with the existing data (save yourself ~10 hours of training)
+Also, the data in [graph_data](graph_data) should be the same data I used to make my graphs on my [Medium Part 1](https://medium.com/@eyyu/coding-ppo-from-scratch-with-pytorch-part-1-4-613dfc1b14c8), so you can just make my graphs again with the existing data (save yourself ~10 hours of training)

 ## Usage
 To generate data: